The Fokker-Planck equation with subcritical confinement force: Introduction

 This decay estimate is not as sharp as the one given by Theorem~\ref{th:MAIN} when the weight function is $m := \xx^k$, since according to the definition \eqref{eq:MainEstimPoly} in this case we have actually a decay rate of $\OO(t^{-K})$ for any $K \in (0,k/(2-\gamma))$. \end{rem}

-\begin{rem} In a few previous papers, due in particular to Caflisch \cite{MR575897,MR576265}, Liggett \cite{MR1112402}, Toscani and Villani~\cite{MR1751701}, Guo~\cite{Guo} or Aoki and Golse~\cite{AokiGolse}, a certain number of models, arising from statistical physics, has been considered for which only polynomial or stretch exponential (but not exponential) rate of decay to the equilibrium can be established.
-As it is the present case, one can associated to each of these models a linear(ized) operator which does not enjoy any spectral gap in its spectrum set and that is the reason why exponential rate of convergence fails.
+\begin{rem} In a few previous papers, due in particular to R.E.
+Caflisch \cite{MR575897,MR576265}, T.M.
+Liggett \cite{MR1112402}, G. Toscani \& C. Villani~\cite{MR1751701}, Y. Guo~\cite{Guo} or K. Aoki \& F. Golse~\cite{AokiGolse}, a certain number of models, arising from statistical physics, has been considered for which only subgeometric (but not geometric) rate of decay to the equilibrium can be established.
+As it is the present case, one can associate to each of these models a linear operator which does not enjoy any spectral gap in its spectrum set and that is the reason why exponential rate of convergence fails.

-We also refer to R\"ockner and Wang \cite{MR1856277} where the same problem for the Fokker-Planck equation with subcritical confinement force corresponding to {\bf Case 1} is considered and where a cornerstone step of the strategy we follow here has been devised.
-This work has been subsequently carried on by Guillin and collaborators in \cite{MR2609591} and \cite[Theorem 3.2 \& Section 5.1]{MR2499863}.
-These last works are based on the Lyapunov condition method, that we discuss in the presentation of {\bf Case 1} and which we believe is related to the method we use here.
-The Lyapunov condition method has been extensively studied during the last decade, and we refer for instance to \cite{MR2381160,MR2386063} and the references therein for more details.

 An abstract theory for non-uniformly exponentially stable semigroups (with non exponential decay rate) has also been recently developed and we refer the interested reader to \cite{BEPS,BattyD} and the references therein.
-We finally refer to \cite{KleberSM} where similar semigroup analysis as here is developed and applied in order to establish the well-posedness of the Landau equation in large spaces. \end{rem}
+We finally refer to K. Carrapatoso \& S. Mischler \cite{KleberSM} where similar semigroup analysis as here is developed and applied in order to establish the well-posedness of the Landau equation in large spaces. \end{rem}

 Let us briefly explain the main ideas behind our method of proof.
-In {\bf Case 1}, and as a first step, we may use the argument introduced in \cite{MR1856277} (see also \cite[Lemma 1.3]{OK-Kompaneets}) which we briefly recall now.
+In {\bf Case 1}, and as a first step, we may use the argument introduced in M. R\"ockner \& F.Y.
+Wang \cite{MR1856277} (see also O. Kavian \cite[Lemma 1.3]{OK-Kompaneets}) which we briefly recall now.
 We consider three Banach spaces $E_2$, $E_1$ and $E_0$, such that $E_2 \subset E_1 \subset E_0 \subset L^1$, and more precisely $E_{1}$ is an interpolation space of order $1-1/\alpha$ between $E_{0}$ and $ E_{2}$ for some $\alpha \in (1,\infty)$, that is

 and such that the semigroup $S_{\LL}(t)$ associated to the Fokker-Planck equation can be solved in each of these spaces.
 Moreover, assume that for any $f_0 \in E_{2} $, the solution $S_\LL(t)f_{0}= f(t)$ to the Fokker-Planck equation \eqref{eq:FPeq}--\eqref{eq:CondInit} satisfies the following two differential inequalities